fralik/rundata-net/docs/getting-started/user_guide.rst

   :width: 100 %
   :alt: Example of information presented on the main display

 Here, information on the selected inscriptions is given.
-Use the 'Search parameters' button for adjusting the kind of information to be displayed.
+Use the :guilabel:`Configure inscription display` button for adjusting the kind of information to be displayed.

 The main display can be edited for the user's need.
 Thus clicking on the display enables you to type in or delete text.
 This is done in order to support keyboard navigation and the shortcuts select all, copy, paste.
 The user may thus, e.g. take all the information provided by Rundata-net and enter it into another program/app.
 Simply click on the main display, select all the text, open another application and paste the text into it.

 .. _map-info: